The Importance of Hiring a Texas Wrongful Death Lawyer

 However, witnessing this unimaginable horror is usually not enough to recover through a bystander claim.
 The bystander must also prove that there have been mental or emotional damages that occurred as a result of witnessing the incident happen.
 Often, bystanders to tragic accidents suffer from insomnia, severe depression, anxiety, or other mental or nervous disorders.
 These conditions can have long-term adverse effects on a person, such as affecting their ability to work or function normally.

 If you have lost a loved one due to the negligence of an individual, company, or other entity, contact Thomas J. Henry Law.
-At Thomas J. Henry Law, our expertise is personal injury.
+At Thomas J. Henry Law, our expertise is personal injury and wrongful death.
 We focus solely on personal injury matters so that we can achieve the maximum recovery for you and your family.
 Our firm has the resources to take care of you and your family during this difficult legal process.

-Our experienced attorneys dedicate themselves to each and every client and their unique case.
+Our experienced Texas wrongful death lawyers dedicate themselves to each and every client and their unique case.
 Let us help you get the compensation you deserve for the emotional injuries you have sustained.
-Contact our wrongful death attorneys — available 24/7, including nights and weekends — for a free legal consultation today
+Call now to speak to a wrongful death lawyer near you for a free legal consultation today